 - I Shall Taunt You: His in-ring antics are incredibly cocky.
 He'll even pass up opportunities to attack if it means he can mock his opponent.

-- Nice Hat: Wears a trilby down the ramp for his entrance.
+- Nice Hat: In his early face run, he used to wear a trilby down the ramp for his entrance.

-- Only One Name: "Cien Almas" was dropped as of the January 15th episode of WWE SmackDown Live.
+- Only One Name: "Cien Almas" was dropped as of the January 15, 2019 episode of SmackDown.

 - Red Baron: "El Ídolo", or "The Idol."

 - Took a Level in Badass: Since Zelina Vega joined him as a manager, he started winning more, with Vega either psyching him up or cheating on his behalf.
 Although coupled with this, his skill in the ring became more apparent as well, and was eventually paid off with an NXT championship reign as well as being one half (along with Johnny Gargano) of the first five-star match awarded by Dave Meltzer under the WWE banner in six-plus years (Cena v.
 CM Punk, MITB 2011)